 - banana (0.26 mg)

 Other common fruits such as apples (0.13 mg), oranges (0.1 mg), grapefruits (0.09 mg), or pears (0.18 mg) have a low iron content.

 - dragonfruit (0.15 mg)

-Goji berries are the richest fruit in iron.
+Goji berries are the richest fruits in iron.
 Just a tbsp of dried goji berries contains 1.9 mg of iron, or more than 10% of the recommended daily intake!
 Moreover, goji berries are particularly rich in calcium.
-They contain more calcium than cow’s milk per 100g!

 Whenever possible, prefer uncooked dried fruits.
 They contain much more iron than cooked dried fruits.
 For instance, stewed figs contain only 0.88 mg per 100g.
 Uncooked dried figs contain 130% more iron!
 Furthermore, cooked foods may inhibit iron absorption.